 Diarrhea isn’t Normal?

 Throughout middle school and high school, I had a lot of stomach aches and would get sick every time I ate at a restaurant.
 I thought diarrhea was normal, because it was my normal, until I realized it wasn’t.
 These “stomach attacks” became more frequent and really started interfering with my life.
-Countless times I had to leave the soccer field, and my parents should have killed me for the number of times we had to make emergency bathroom trips during car rides.
-I finally told my doctor about my symptoms, and she referred me to a GI doctor who scoped me and found minor inflammation in my ileum (small intestine), but not enough to call it Crohn’s.
+Countless times I had to leave the soccer field, and my parents should have given me away for the number of times we had to make emergency bathroom trips during car rides.
+I finally told my doctor about my symptoms, and she referred me to a GI doctor who scoped me and found minor inflammation in my ileum (small intestine), but not enough to call it Crohn’s in his opinion.
+Years later, two doctors have told me I should have been diagnosed and treated for Crohn’s at this point.
 The doctor thought I might have a milk protein allergy, so I came off all dairy and did feel better.
 The attacks were less frequent, but I was not perfect.

 The College Years